 Al will be missed by all those who knew him, but especially by his family.
 A celebration of his life will be held at Rossi’s Funeral Home on Robbins Avenue in Niles, Ohio, on October 5, 2019 from 2-4 in the afternoon.
 Celebrations of his life were held in Houston, Texas, last month and the family is grateful to all those who came to remember Al.

-To send flowers to the family of Alfred Phillip Masciangelo Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Alfred Phillip Masciangelo Jr., please visit our Heartfelt Sympathies Store.